We put all our energy into serving you.

 Here at Newport Utilities, we make every effort to minimize the impact of these activities while ensuring affordable and reliable energy for the communities we serve.

-If you have any questions about our Newport Utilities vegetation management program, please contact Terryl Denton, right-of-way maintenance coordinator, at 423-532-3547.
+If you have any questions about our Newport Utilities vegetation management program, please contact Marlon Hance, Right-of-Way Maintenance Supervisor, at 423-532-3547.

 Outdoor Lighting Program